lukasgabriel/bingusort/README.md

 # bingusort
 An incredibly inefficient sorting algorithm, badly implemented in Rust.

-My goal was to create the worst possible algorithm that would still *eventually* sort the list, while making its implementation as fast as possible.
+My goal was to create the worst possible algorithm that
+- is more original than bogosort - as in, not just shuffling the array,
+- would still *eventually* sort the list,
+- while making its implementation as fast as possible.

 ## Here's what it does